jsm28/matholymp-py/docs/static-site.rst

 other public details have been entered in the registration system).
 Ensure that the data for the relevant event in :file:`{event}s.csv` is complete, including the number of problems, the maximum number of marks for each problem and the medal boundaries.
-Download the following files from the registration system, while not logged in administratively, and put them in a directory (*input-directory* below) outside the website: the list of countries (:file:`countries.csv`), the list of people (:file:`people.csv`), the ZIP file of flags (:file:`flags.zip`), the ZIP file of participant photos (:file:`photos.zip`), the RSS feed of scores (save it as :file:`scores-rss.xml`).
-(The ZIP files do not need to be unpacked;
-if they are, the directories :file:`flags/` and :file:`photos/` will be used instead of the ZIP files.)
+Choose a directory (*input-directory* below) outside the website for :command:`mo-static-import` to download files into.
+Make sure that ``event_active_number`` is set in :file:`staticsite.cfg`; that is required for :command:`mo-static-import` to download files automatically.
 Then:

 .. parsed-literal::